microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityUserSecurityProfile.md

 # New-MgSecurityUserSecurityProfile

 ## SYNOPSIS
-Create new navigation property to userSecurityProfiles for Security
+Create new navigation property to userSecurityProfiles for security

 ## SYNTAX